NWAV52

 October 13, 2024

-This weekend, I attended the 52nd New Ways of Analyzing Variation conference in Miami Beach, Florida.
+This weekend, I’m at the 52nd New Ways of Analyzing Variation conference in Miami Beach, Florida.
 See below for summaries and files from my two presentations.

 Friday’s presentation on prelaterals in Georgia English